itzKeerthi/AstronomyCal/README.md

 # AstronomyCal
 creates ics files of astronomical events in 2022 from the data from astropixels.com and seasky.org

+# Miscellaneous
+The Draconid meteor shower is excluded because of conflicting and ambiguous data.

 # Legal Notice

 ## AstroPixels